mapswipe/mapswipe/docs/develop-ios.md

 MapSwipe uses Firebase to handle data transfers.
 The project won't run unless you create your own Firebase configuration.

 You should request access to the `dev-mapswipe` firebase instance, on which there are real test projects to test against.
-Contact one of the project admins for this (see https://www.mapswipe.org/ for contacts).
+You can [email us](mailto:info@mapswipe.org) for this.

-Next, download the Firebase Google Services files from Firebase > Settings > Add App > Download files.
+We will email you 2 files.

-Copy the iOS file to `ios/cfg/GoogleService-Info.dev.plist` and duplicate it to `ios/cfg/GoogleService-Info.prd.plist` (The build will fail if you don't, even though this seems useless).
+Copy `GoogleService-Info.plist` to `ios/cfg/GoogleService-Info.dev.plist` and duplicate it to `ios/cfg/GoogleService-Info.prd.plist` (The build will fail if you don't, even though this seems useless).

 You will also get a copy of `sentry.properties` which you will need to copy to `ios/cfg/`.